 7.1 Approval of an Action

-This clause shall not be modified except to be compliant with the Sponsor’s procedures.
+This clause shall not be modified except to increase the two-thirds vote up to a three-fourths vote.
+Increasing a two-thirds vote to a higher value will require similar changes to Section 7.1.2.

-Approval of an action requires approval by a majority (or three-quarters) vote as specified below in 7.1.1 (majority) and 7.1.2 (three-quarters) vote is defined as either:
+Approval of an action requires approval by a majority (or three-fourths) vote as specified below in 7.1.1 (majority) and 7.1.2 (three-fourths).
+The “majority, three-fourths vote” is defined as either:

-At a meeting (including teleconferences) where quorum has been established, a vote carried by majority (or three-quarters) approval of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions) by the voting members in attendance.
+At a meeting (including teleconferences) where quorum has been established, a vote carried by majority (or three-fourths) approval of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions) by the voting members in attendance.

-By electronic means (including email), a vote carried by majority (or three-quarters) of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions), provided a majority of all the voting members of the Working Group responded.
+By electronic means (including email), a vote carried by majority (or three-fourths) of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions), provided a majority of all the voting members of the Working Group responded.

 7.1.1 Actions Requiring Approval by a Majority Vote

-This clause shall not be modified except to include additional voting actions.
-Items in 7.1.1 may be moved to 7.1.2 if desired.
+This clause shall not be modified except for a) moving actions to 7.1.2, b) adding actions.

-The following actions require approval by a majority vote
+The following actions require approval by a majority vote:

+Formation or modification of a subgroup, including its procedures, scope, and duties

+Disbandment of subgroups

 Approval of minutes.

-To request IEEE 802 Executive Committee approval of creation of a study group or industry connections activity
+To request Standards Committee approval of creation of a study group or industry connections activity

-7.1.2 Actions Requiring Approval by a Three-Quarters Vote
+7.1.2 Actions Requiring Approval by a Three-Fourths Vote

-This clause shall not be modified except to include additional voting actions, or to be compliant with the Sponsor’s procedures.
+This clause shall not be modified except to include additional voting actions and/or to increase the two-thirds vote up to a three-fourths vote.

-The following actions require approval by a three-quarters vote:
+The following actions require approval by a three-fourths vote:

 Approval of change of the Working Group scope *